sage-code/maj/alphabet.md

 * Luxembourg is written Luxemburg and is read "Luʃemburg" in Maj;

 If you don't know, Luxembourg has became an independent town and state in 1867.

+**

+Though Maj has strong influence from Spanish we have

 ## Clusters